x-leehe/clash-baka/README.md

 ## Install

-Believe it or not, I currently can't provide anything than fork the project.
+I should say sorry, but I currently can't provide anything than fork the project.
 I'm at the stage of learning.
 Yes, still.
 (PR welcome! )

 Build it yourself.
 Supports Windows, Linux and macOS 10.15+